77-year-old woman set to graduate from Francis Marion University

 FLORENCE, S.C.
-(WBTW) — Mrs. Rosa McWhite is originally from Pamplico, South Carolina.
+(WBTW) — Rosa McWhite is originally from Pamplico.
 She graduated high school from what is now Hannah-Pamplico back in 1964.
-She says she alsways knew she had the fire in her to further her education but life and fear got in the way.
+She says she always knew she had the fire in her to further her education, but life and fear got in the way.

-“My idea when I got out of high school was to get a job and make some money because when you grew up poor that’s what you were thinking about when you should be focused on education but it’s your background and what you’re used to.”
+“My idea when I got out of high school,” McWhite said, “was to get a job and make some money because when you grew up poor that’s what you were thinking about when you should be focused on education but it’s your background and what you’re used to.”

 McWhite says she enrolled at Francis Marion University just before her 71st birthday.
 Today, at 77-years-old, she reflected on the encouragement from her family, FMU staff and her 3.495 GPA.
 She said she’s excited to finally achieve her goal of receiving her Bachelors Degree in General Studies with a concentration in English.